 2. It Allows You to Take Extremely Large Doses of Vitamin D

 that may be required if you’re suffering from a health condition that hinders your natural vitamin D processing.
 People with multiple sclerosis, for example, typically need much more vitamin D. People with kidney problems too.

 As we age our skin slowly loses it’s ability to make vitamin D from sun exposure, making it increasingly difficult (though, not at all impossible) for us to produce our own vitamin D in large doses.

 4. Good for Maintaining Vitamin D Levels if You Suffer from a Light or Heat Sensitivity

 Certain medications and illnesses, even a minor cold, can make venturing out into the hot, bright sun a daunting, painful task.

 5. Good for Maintaining a Vitamin D Base Level

 As I mentioned above, I personally like to take a weekly dose of 50,000 IU on top of the sunbathing I do.
 This is a perfectly safe amount for a man my age and weight.
 I’ve experiencing zero negative side effects from it and I take K2 as well just to be super careful.
 I like to sunbathe heavily on the weekends and sporadically throughout the week when I can, but by taking a baseline dose of vitamin D every week I know that it’s very unlikely I’ll develop a deficiency.
 I don’t like the hassle of blood tests, but I do know that as my skin gets darker I feel stronger, healthier, and happier.

-I take a dropper full of this Vitamin Shoppe liquid vitamin D3 once a week with this Vitamin K complex daily containing pretty high levels of all the different vitamin K types (you can’t overdose on vitamin K, fortunately).
+I take a dropper full of this (Amazon links) Vitamin Shoppe liquid vitamin D3 once a week with this Vitamin K complex daily containing pretty high levels of all the different vitamin K types (you can’t overdose on vitamin K, fortunately).

 And while I do supplement to cover my bases, nothing beats a day at a nude beach 😉